MarkFGit/Music-Player/README.md

 # Music-Player

+### Requirements for this to run properly
-** A folder under the media folder named "songs" needs to be present in order to save store songs.
-Songs are stored locally on the machine. **
+> A folder under the media folder named "songs" needs to be present in order to save store songs.
+Songs are stored locally on the machine.
+> A folder under the media folder named "songCovers" also needs to be present.
 Song covers are stored in the "songCovers" folder.
+> Python to run backend.py
+> A MySQL server to store playlist data

 ###### About this project